(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Abstract

 \section{Abstract}

-The set of correlations between measurement outcomes observed by separated parties in a Bell test is of vital importance in Device-Independent (DI) information processing.
-However, characterising this set of quantum correlations is a hard problem, with a number of open questions.
-Here, we present families of quantum Bell inequalities that approximate this set in Bell scenarios with an arbitrary number of players, settings and outcomes, and study their applications to device-independent information processing.
+Investigations of the boundary of the quantum correlation set have gained increased attention in recent years.
+This is done through the derivation of quantum Bell inequalities, which are related to Tsirelson's problem and have significant applications in device-independent (DI) information processing.
+However, determining quantum Bell inequalities is a notoriously difficult task and only isolated examples are known.
+In this paper, we present families of (almost-)quantum Bell inequalities and highlight four foundational and DI applications.
 Firstly, it is known that quantum correlations on the non-signaling boundary are of crucial importance in the task of DI randomness extraction from weak sources.
-In the Bell scenario of two players with two $k$-outcome measurements, we derive inequalities that show a separation of the quantum boundary from classes of non-local faces of the non-signaling polytope of dimension $\leq 4k-4$, extending previous results from nonlocality distillation and the collapse of communication complexity.
-Secondly, in the scenario of two players with $m$ binary measurements, we consider a non-trivial portion of the quantum boundary that generalizes the boundary that for $m=2$ discovered by Tsirelson-Landau-Masanes.
-We prove that all points on this generalized boundary serve to self-test the two-qubit singlet and the corresponding $m$ measurements.
-In this scenario, we also derive a low-dimensional region of the quantum boundary that coincides with the boundary of the set of classical correlations.
+In the practical Bell scenario of two players with two $k$-outcome measurements, we derive quantum Bell inequalities that demonstrate a separation between the quantum boundary and certain portions of the boundaries of the no-signaling polytope of dimension up to $4k-8$, extending previous results from nonlocality distillation and the collapse of communication complexity.
+Secondly as an immediate by-product, we give a general proof of Aumann’s Agreement theorem for quantum systems as well as the almost-quantum correlations, which implies Aumann’s agreement theorem is a reasonable physical principle in the context of epistemics to pick out both quantum theory and almost-quantum correlations from general no-signaling theories.
+Thirdly, we present a family of quantum Bell inequalities in the two players with $m$ binary measurements scenarios, that we prove serve to self-test the two-qubit singlet and the corresponding $2m$ measurements.
+Interestingly, this claim generalizes the result for $m=2$ discovered by Tsirelson-Landau-Masanes and shows an improvement over the state-of-the-art Device-Independent Randomness-Amplification (DIRA).
+Lastly, we use our quantum Bell inequalities to derive the general form of the principle of no advantage in nonlocal computation, which is an information-theoretic principle that serves to characterize the quantum correlation set.